Kheibar Shekan: Dimensions

-The Kheibar Shekan missile is 11.4 meters long, 76 centimeters in diameter, and weighs 6.3 tons with a 550-kilogram warhead.
-Its warhead is a fast and intense explosive type and its body is made of composite materials same as Raad-500 missile.
+The dimensions of the Kheibar Shekan missile have not been not disclosed.
+Two Iranian news websites estimated the dimensions as ~10.5 meters long, 80 centimeters in diameter, and 4500 kg weight.
+Its warhead is high explosive type and its body is made of the same composite materials as the Raad-500 missile.

-One of the advantages of the Kheibar Shekan missile is its smaller dimensions compared to similar models; therefore, more of them can be stored in the limited space of underground missile bases.
+An advantage of the Kheibar Shekan missile over others is its smaller size, allowing more to be stored in the limited space of underground missile bases.

 Warhead

 The relatively large dimensions of the Kheibar Shekans re-entry vehicle increase the maneuverability after re-entering the atmosphere and allow for more sophisticated and faster maneuvers to attempt to defeat missile defenses.
-The velocity of the warhead at the moment of impact is reportedly estimated at Mach 2-3.
+Reports estimate the velocity of the warhead at the moment of impact at Mach 2-3.

+At unveiling in 2022, the warhead weight was not disclosed.
+Islamic World News, an Iran-aligned media outlet, estimated the warhead weight as 500 kg.
+IISS reported a warhead weight of 550kg in 2025.
+In 2026, the WSJ reported a payload of 990-1300 lbs (~450-600 kg).

 The reentry vehicle's configuration is of the tri-conic type, which maintains the warhead's stability during re-entry.
-According to Iranian state media sources, by making engineering compromises and increasing the drag force, the missile has achieved more maneuverability.
+According to Iranian state media sources the missile has achieved more maneuverability by making engineering compromises and increasing the drag.
+In 2024, the Kheibar Shekan was described as the most advanced Iranian missile with the range to strike Israel.

+According to the WSJ, some Kheybar Shekan variants have a warhead-bearing nose section with a small engine that can adjust trajectory during the terminal phase of flight.
+Iran had earlier claimed such a maneuvering capability at the missile's introduction in 2022.

 Launch vehicle

-The Kheibar Shekan missile can use a wide range of launchers.
+According to IRNA, the Kheibar Shekan missile can use a wide range of launchers.
 The launcher used for the missile is mounted on a 10-wheel commercial chassis that can also be camouflaged as a commercial vehicle.

+Casting of missile motors takes place at Iran's Shahroud missile facility in Semnan Province.